Koten-Kostiantyn/DevOps/Docs/Kubernetes, helm, helmfile.md

 resource, but if env var not set - you will get `missingRegion helm S3 module error`.

-**Also! **After you have applied a helmfile and deleted it, and try again to apply it, you probably can get and `helm diff module error`.
+**Also!** After you have applied a helmfile and deleted it, and try again to apply it, you probably can get and `helm diff module error`.
-To get rid of id you should purge delete helmfile:
+To get rid of it you should purge delete helmfile:

 `helmfile delete --purge`

-Helpful scripts:
+Helpful scripts (you can find them in scripts folder):
 ================

 #### Helm delete all charts releases